YushiFT/probMicrocosm/README.md

-PMCosm: Probabilistic model for microbial cosmos
+PMCosm: Probabilistic model for microbial-cosmos
 =======

 This `PMCosm` package implements statistical inferences for microbial ecology analysis.
 This package provides methods for